Company logo | Codica

 In simple terms, customers can pick the package based on the required features, and then you charge them per user.

 This term means providing customers with several packages with different functionality for a different price.
-This approach is especially helpful if the SaaS product you sell has various use cases.
+If the product you sell has various use cases, this is the best SaaS pricing model.

 Pros